beedessy/.NetCore_MVC_OpenApi/README.md

 # .NetCore_MVC_OpenApi
 Still developing.

 With the plenty of CLI commands to memorize, it is supportive to have an API which returns us commands that we regularly disregard.
-(C#, ASP.NET Center, MVC, SQL Server, REST API)
+(C#, ASP.NET Center, MVC, SQL Server, Open API)

 The purpose of this project is to learn and practice concepts related to: